LiChenyang-Github/LongShortNet/README.md

 ## Methodology

-LongShortNet embarks on a unique fusion strategy, the **LongShort Feature Module (LSFM)**, which is the crux of our architecture.
+LongShortNet embarks on a unique fusion strategy, the **Long Short Fusion Module(LSFM)**, which is the crux of our architecture.
 LSFM employs multiple fusion schemes to ensure the effective amalgamation of features, providing the network the ability to react dynamically to real-time changes.
 The essence of LongShortNet is its capability to seamlessly combine temporal and semantic features.
 The methodology is split into two main components as illustrated below:

 <p align="center">
   <img src="https://github.com/zhiqic/LongShortNet/assets/65300431/4ceb546e-2daa-4588-b269-3df084eb2f39" alt="Figure 3a" width="774"/>